 Just in case the lure of natural, soothing properties isn’t reason enough to put that can of deodorant in the trash, then think about the environment.
 Traditional formulae contain Triclosan, which is a threat to not only our health but the waterways.
 With increased use, these chemicals are accumulating in our rivers and streams, after being washed from our body and reaching the water.
 Moreover, lots of antiperspirants come in non-recyclable and non-refillable packaging.

 With your underarms being so used to regular antiperspirants and deodorants, making the change to a natural and simpler way of hygiene comes with its own detoxification routine.
-With no aluminum compound to “plug” your sweat glands, after a week or so of making the switch they will become exposed and your pits will have a minor freakout.
-You may experience a substantial increase in the growth of odour-causing bacteria and excessive sweating.
+You may experience a substantial increase in the growth of odour-causing bacteria and excessive sweating, it looks a lot like your body freaking out but trust us, it isn’t.
 Do not worry, this is just your body’s way of flushing out toxins.
-But don’t be put off as by week three, your body’s bacteria levels and moisture levels will normalise, and hopefully, after a month of use, your underarms should have fully adjusted.
-The key to this is ultimately, patience.

 With such a wide range of chemical-free alternatives present in the market, things can get a little confusing if you’re new to the world of organics.
 So it really is a journey of experimenting and finding one that works in balance with your body.
 With natural deodorants, what works for one person, may not work for everyone.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines